locationtech/geomesa/docs/user/nifi/avro.rst

 Avro Processors
 ---------------

-GeoAvro processors (``AvroToPutGeoMesa*``) accept the following configuration parameters for specifying the input source.
-Each datastore-specific processor also has additional parameters for connecting to the datastore, detailed in the following sections.
+The GeoAvro processor (``AvroToPutGeoMesa``) accepts the following configuration parameters for specifying the input source:

 +-----------------------------+-------------------------------------------------------------------------------------------+
 | Property                    | Description                                                                               |